 Alzheimer's is a horrible disease, for both the individual living with the disease, and also for their caregivers and loved ones.
 Every chance Jog Your Memory has to make a positive difference in the lives of those affected, we embrace it.

-Here we will share brief stories and photos of the grant recipients, and how your generous donations have helped them alleviate some of the stresses that accompany the disease.
+We have helped over 15 families in need, varying from funding for tracking devices, music therapy, geriatric consultation, moving fees associated with transitioning to residence, and much more.
+Here we share brief stories and photos of the grant recipients, and how your generous donations have helped them alleviate some of the stresses that accompany the disease.

 Companionship and weekend respite care: